-Brushless DC motor or BLDC motor is a special type of motors as it doesn’t contain brushes.
-Also, it has high efficiency typically around 85-90% in producing large amounts of torque over a vast speed range.
+Brushless DC motors or BLDC motors are special motors as they don’t contain brushes.
+Also, it has high efficiency, typically around 85-90%, producing large amounts of torque over a vast speed range.

-Brushless DC motor is also known as electronically commutated motor or synchronous DC motor powered by DC electricity and produces AC electric current.
+Brushless DC motors are also known as electronically commutated motors or synchronous DC motors powered by DC electricity, and it produces AC electric current.

-In brushless motor; the permanent magnets rotate around a fixed armature which helps to overcome the problem of connecting current to the armature.
+In brushless motors, the permanent magnets rotate around a fixed armature, which helps overcome the problem of connecting the current to the armature.

-We can say that the brushless motor has the same construction of the AC induction motor and brushed DC motor.
+We can say that the brushless motor has the same construction as the AC induction motor and the brushed DC motor.
 Like all other motors, there is a stator and a rotor.

-The stator of this motor is made of laminated steel stacked up to carry the windings which may be arranged in star (Y) or delta (∆) pattern.
+This motor’s stator is made of laminated steel stacked up to carry the windings, which may be arranged in star (Y) or delta (∆) pattern.

-The rotor of the brushless motor made of permanent magnets and a variable number of poles depends upon the application requirements.
+The brushless motor’s rotor made of permanent magnets and a variable number of poles depends upon the application requirements.

 And the torque produced by the rotor depends upon the material of permanent magnet used as the higher the flux density of the material, the higher torque we get.

 Before explaining the working principle, we should know that there are permanent magnets on the outside.
 Also, a spinning armature contains electromagnets.
-When the power is switched on, these electromagnets create a magnetic field in the armature which helps in rotating the armature.
+When the power switches on, these electromagnets create a magnetic field in the armature, which rotates the armature.

 The permanent magnets are attached to the rotor and move the electromagnets to the stator.
-We use a high power transistor to activate electromagnets for the shaft turns, and we use a solid-state to help the controller performs power distribution.
+We use a high-power transistor to activate electromagnets for the shaft turns, and we use a solid-state to help the controller perform power distribution.

 In the inner rotor motor, we locate the rotor at the center of the motor.
 Also, the stator winding surrounds the rotor, and the rotor magnets do not insulate heat inside.
 The heat gets dissipated easily because the rotor is located in the core.

-In the outer rotor motor, the winding is located in the core and is surrounded by the rotor.
-The magnets trap the heat of the motor inside and do not allow it to dissipate from the motor.
+In the outer rotor motor, the winding locates in the core and is surrounded by the rotor.
+The magnets trap the motor’s heat inside and do not allow it to dissipate from the motor.

-This motor operates only at a lower-rated current and has a low clogging torque so it’s not usually used.
+We don’t usually use this motor, as it only at a lower-rated current and has a low clogging torque.

-- The velocity can be determined by frequency so, it’s more efficient as it depends on the current, not the voltage.
+- Frequency determines velocity, so; it’s more efficient as it depends on the current, not the voltage.

-- There is less mechanical energy loss while the friction is less and that enhances the efficiency.
+- There is less mechanical energy loss while the friction is less, and that enhances efficiency.

 - It can operate at high-speed under any condition.